System Design Space

 In real design work, the chapter shows how API-first design, declarative control, extensibility, and an open ecosystem made Kubernetes a powerful platform model while also introducing a new class of operational costs.

-In interviews and engineering discussions, it adds living historical context to why platform standards win, what they cost, and why they cannot be judged only by adoption scale.
+In interviews and engineering discussions, it adds historical context for why platform standards win, what they cost, and why they cannot be judged only by adoption scale.

 Practical value of this chapter